ExpediaGroup/graphql-kotlin/docs/schema-generator/execution/fetching-data.md

-Each field exposed in the GraphQL schema has a corresponding resolver (aka data fetcher) associated with it. `graphql-kotlin-schema-generator` generates the GraphQL schema directly from the source code, automatically mapping all the fields either to use [FunctionDataFetcher](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/generator/graphql-kotlin-schema-generator/src/main/kotlin/com/expediagroup/graphql/generator/execution/FunctionDataFetcher.kt) to resolve underlying functions or the default data fetcher from graphql-java, [PropertyDataFetcher](https://www.graphql-java.com/documentation/v15/data-fetching/) to read a value from an underlying Kotlin property.
+Each field exposed in the GraphQL schema has a corresponding resolver (aka data fetcher) associated with it. `graphql-kotlin-schema-generator` generates the GraphQL schema directly from the source code, automatically mapping all the fields either to use [FunctionDataFetcher](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/generator/graphql-kotlin-schema-generator/src/main/kotlin/com/expediagroup/graphql/generator/execution/FunctionDataFetcher.kt) to resolve underlying functions or the [PropertyDataFetcher](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/generator/graphql-kotlin-schema-generator/src/main/kotlin/com/expediagroup/graphql/generator/execution/PropertyDataFetcher.kt) to read a value from an underlying Kotlin property.

 While all the fields in a GraphQL schema are resolved independently to produce a final result, whether a field is backed by a function or a property can have significant performance repercussions.
 For example, given the following schema: